OpenMined/PySyft/docs/source/guides/data-owner/00-deploy-domain.rst

 Great work, people!!
 Once you have installed all the dependencies, it is time to use ``HAGrid`` to launch your Domain Node.

-To launch a domain node, there are three different things that you need to know:
+To launch a domain node, there are three things that you need to know:

 1. **What type of node do you need to deploy?**